GhostWire619/QUARK-backend/README.md

 2. Written to a `.env` file in the repository root
 3. Securely stored and managed per deployment

+## WebSocket Architecture

+QUARK uses a direct WebSocket implementation that bypasses the standard authentication middleware to ensure reliable connections:

+### Key Implementation Details

+- WebSocket endpoints are mounted directly on the main FastAPI app (not through routers)
+- Path structure follows `/ws/logs/{log_id}` pattern for consistency
+- Special aggregate channel `/ws/logs/all` provides all log events in a single stream
+- Optional token-based authentication via query parameter (`?token=your_github_token`)
+- WebSocket connections are managed by the LogConnectionManager class
+- Middleware automatically detects and exempts WebSocket routes from authentication middleware

+### Data Broadcast System

+- Log entries are automatically broadcast to multiple channels:
+  - Path-specific channel (based on the API endpoint)
+  - `all_logs` channel for all log entries
+  - Legacy `all` channel for backward compatibility
+- Each channel can have multiple connected clients
+- Dead connections are automatically cleaned up

 ### Real-Time Monitoring

 #### WebSocket Endpoints